kamranahmedse/developer-roadmap/content/roadmaps/107-android/landscape.md

 ## Wrap Up

 That wraps it up for the android developer roadmap.
-Again, remember to not be exhausted by the list; just learn the basics and start working on some project, rest of the learnings will come along the way.
+Again, remember to not be exhausted by the list, just learn the basics and start working on some project, rest of the learnings will come along the way.
 Good luck!
+Happy Coding :)

 For any suggestions, improvements and feedback, feel free to [submit an issue](https://github.com/kamranahmedse/developer-roadmap) or reach out to me on twitter [@kamranahmedse](https://twitter.com/kamranahmedse).